Tré Cool

-Frank Edwin Wright III (born December 9, 1972), better known by his stage name Tré Cool, is a German-born American musician, singer, and songwriter best known as the drummer for the punk rock band Green Day.
-He replaced the band's former drummer, John Kiffmeyer, in 1990 as Kiffmeyer felt that he should focus on college.
-Cool has also played in The Lookouts, Samiam, Dead Mermaids, Bubu and the Brood and the Green Day side projects The Network and the Foxboro Hot Tubs.
+Frank Edwin Wright III (born December 9, 1972), better known by his stage name Tré Cool, is an American musician and songwriter, best known as the long-time drummer for the rock band Green Day.
+He replaced the band's former drummer, John Kiffmeyer, in 1990.
+Cool has also played in the Lookouts, Samiam, Dead Mermaids, Bubu and the Brood and the Green Day side projects the Network and the Foxboro Hot Tubs.

-Life and career
+Early life

-Frank Edwin Wright III was born in Frankfurt, West Germany, to Frank Edwin Wright Jr. and Linda Wright.
+Frank Edwin Wright III was born on December 9, 1972, in Frankfurt, West Germany, to Frank Edwin Wright Jr. and Linda Wright.
 He lived in Willits, California, with his father and elder sister Lori.
 He has German heritage, and his father was a helicopter pilot during the Vietnam War.
-Wright's closest neighbor was Larry Livermore, who at the time was the singer of the punk band The Lookouts.
-When Wright was 12, Livermore recruited him as the drummer of The Lookouts and Tre took on the name of "Tré Cool", using both the French word "très" (meaning "very") and the English word "cool" as a way of saying he was "very cool".
-Trey, a play on Wright's family's generational titles, had already been Wright's nickname prior to the addition of "Cool."

-When Green Day's drummer, John Kiffmeyer, left the band, the group recruited Tré Cool to be their drummer.
-In his second year, Tré Cool dropped out of high school and opted to earn a GED.
-He began taking classes at a local community college but would again drop out as the band became a more time-consuming priority.
-During this time the band considered breaking up because it took a long time to adjust to playing with Tré Cool.
+In his second year, Cool dropped out of high school and opted to earn a GED.
+He began taking classes at a local community college but would again drop out as Green Day became a more time-consuming priority.
+During this time, the band considered breaking up because it took a long time to adjust to playing with Cool.